-Consequently, we are unable to provide these services during the construction period, which should conclude early to mid-August, 2020.
+Consequently, we are unable to provide these services during the construction period, which should conclude December 2020.
 We apologize for any inconvenience during this construction phase.
-Below is additional information about our services; again, we hope to be back in operation by early to mid-August, 2020.
+Below is additional information about our services; again, we hope to be back in operation by January 2021.
 Thank you.

 Kayaks Family in River 7.24.18

 Zedler Mill Dam

 San Marcos River at Zedler Mill

 The Zedler Mill Paddling Trail is the first inland paddling trail in a network of coastal and inland trails.
 This trail was made possible through a partnership with the Zedler Mill Foundation, the Guadalupe-Blanco River Authority, the City of Luling and Texas Parks and Wildlife Department.

 Located on the San Marcos River near the city of Luling, this six-mile river trail can be floated in two to four hours.
 Paddlers will enjoy a gentle family-friendly ride on this quiet river lined with beautiful trees and wildlife.